-By default plugins like Flash, Remoting Viewer, Native Client, Chrome PDF Viewer are enabled by default for Chrome, when we install Silverlight, Java and third-party PDF Reader software their respective plugins will be installed in Chrome.
-Though Chrome integrated plugin like Flash will be updated automatically but not the third-party plugins like Java, Silverlight, etc. Recently most security researchers recommended to ditch Java if you don’t use it, lets take a look at how to remove Java or any other plugin from Chrome.
+Plugins like Flash, Remoting Viewer, Native Client, Chrome PDF Viewer are enabled by default in Chrome, when we install Silverlight, Java and third-party PDF Reader software, their respective plugins will be installed in the browser.
+Though Chrome integrated plugin like Flash will be updated automatically, but not the third-party ones like Java, Silverlight, etc. Recently most security researchers recommended to ditch Java if you don’t use it.
+Let’s take a look at how to remove Java or any other plugin from Chrome.

 To view list of plugins installed in Chrome, type about:plugins

 List of plugins installed in my Chrome browser are